-The number one communication problem that every entrepreneur has, both corporate and social, is how to create an effective sales message.
-What a selling message does is reduce all the plethora of marketing information to a few words that will resonate with a prospective buyer in an actual sales situation.
-It shifts the focus from what a product, or organization, does to what a prospect is really interested in.
-This is a fundamental change for most people.
-The problem is that it is impossible to get a group of intelligent, highly opinionated, individuals to agree on a message.
+The number one communication problem that every entrepreneur has, whether corporate, social or political, is how to create an effective sales message.
+Why its such a problem is that it is impossible to get a group of intelligent, highly opinionated, individuals to agree on a message.

 Management teams will go around in circles and never converge on a good sales message.
 The result is a time-consuming and very frustrating experience.
 To solve this problem, John invented a process he calls Main Message.
 Otherwise, his company would have gone out of business.
+He has since used it to help numerous entrepreneurs, organizations and politicians create better sales messages, including a former President of the United States.
 The process is sophisticatedly simple.
-It features an overall message followed by the six key interests or concerns of a potential buyer and how an organization, or product, or candidate matches them.
+It features an overall message positioning the product as “first” or “only,” followed by the six key interests or concerns of a potential buyer and how an organization, a product, or a candidate matches them.
 Why six?
 Very simply, he found that five were two few, and seven were too many.
-An actual example of a sales message for his company’s IDMS database management system at a critical moment in the company’s history is as follows:
+It has to do with attention span.
+After six, prospects start to lose interest.
+The following are three actual examples of corporate, social and political messaging.

 - Ease of update